 She walked out from behind the tree and I was startled to see grey eyes and blonde hair like Liza.

-If I didn’t know Liza’s parents were dead I would have swore this rogue was her mom.
+If I didn’t know Liza’s parents were dead I would've swore this rogue was her mother.

 “Why are you on my territory without permission?”
 I asked in my Alpha voice.